SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/1Webscraper.io_LuzernerKantonalbank.md

 <br><br><br><br>

-If this is the first code you're implementing in App Scripts for this spreadsheet, you'll need to grant the application the necessary permissions before executing the code.
+If this is the first code you're implementing in *Apps Scripts* for this spreadsheet, you'll need to grant the application the necessary permissions before executing the code.
 Click on **Review permissions**.
 <br><br>
 ![Alt Image Text](./Images/WS_Setup90.png "Setupxx")